nikomatsakis/babysteps/source/_posts/2012-10-24-restrict-pointers.markdown

 will permit it to be treated as both mutable and immutable, as long as those regions do not overlap.
 You would call `foo` like this `foo(&restrict map)`.

+The reason that `restrict` implies mutability is that, if the memory is *immutable*, you might as well just do an `&T` pointer.
+There is no need to have a unique pointer to immutable memory, since aliases cannot interfere with one another.
+We could force you to say `&restrict mut` but that seems rather verbose!

 ### How can you enforce this?